grokify/spectrum/docs/openapi3_fix.md

 # OpenAPI 3 Specs Auto-Fixer

-In addition to enabling introspection and programmatic modification of OpenAPI 3 specifications, Sswaggman can automatically fix/update some issues with specs.
+In addition to enabling introspection and programmatic modification of OpenAPI 3 specifications, Spectrum can automatically fix/update some issues with specs.

 ## Path Parameters - Examination and Resolution